equipped with 4WD, chains and/or studded tires are essential for safe winter driving.

 contractor.
 Questions or problems regarding these services should be directed

-to the maintenance manager or any Board member, not to the contractor's employees.
+to the property manager or any Board member, not to the contractor's employees.

 Due to contractual